All Saints Church, Loughton: Architecture and history

 The plain octagonal font probably dates from about 1700.
 On the chancel floor there is a half-length brass of a priest in mass vestments, with the inscription Hic jacet Hugo Parke quondam istius ecclie Rector in artibus magister sacreque theologie bacularius.
 Hugh Park died in 1514.
 On the north wall of the chancel are monuments with arms to Mary (Tresham) wife of John Crane of Loughton (d.
 1624), and to Felice [(Phyllis) Moorton], wife first of William Mortoft of Itteringham, and secondly of John Crane of London (d.
 1622).
 On the south wall is a monument to Robert Crane, D.C.L., Fellow of Trinity College, Cambridge (d.
 1672), and his father John Crane of Loughton (d.
 1660).
 On the chancel floor are slabs to all of the above, that to Felice Crane having a brass inscription.

 In the tower is a large iron-bound poor-box dating probably from the late 16th century, with two holes for money, and in the south chapel are two grotesquely carved wood panels, while some fragments of old glass, mounted in a frame, are placed on the north wall of the nave.
 At the east end of the chancel is a painting by Gonzales of Christ and the two disciples at the supper at Emmaus.
 This picture was given to the church by the Rev. John Athawes on his induction to the living in 1833.

 The tower contains a ring of six bells: the treble and second are modern; the third is by Robert Atton, 1631; the fourth, inscribed, Hic Nova Campana Margareta Est Nominata, and the fifth, Sit Nomen Domini Benedictum, are both by Henry Jordan, about 1460; and the tenor is by Bartholomew Atton, 1590.

 Trivia

 In 1378, the curate/parson, William Capel de Sapcote of Little Loughton was found dead on the highway.
 An inquest found that the priest of Great Loughton, John Gervyes, had killed him with an arrow worth 1d.
 The value of the bow and arrow was 14d, and 'Great Loughton' was fined by that amount.
 In 1408, Little and Great Loughton were merged to form the present parish.

 The church today

-The church recently refurbished the flooring and seating allowing the main part of the church to be used for a wider variety of activities.
-In addition to the church itself there is also an adjoining church room used by the children's Sunday club during services and for the serving of refreshments after services.
-The church and the adjoining church room are also available for hire by local groups and businesses.
+The church recently refurbished the flooring and seating, allowing the main part of the church to be used for a wider variety of activities.
+In addition to the church itself, there is also an adjoining room that is used by the children's Sunday club during services and for the serving of refreshments after services.
+The church and the adjoining room are also available for hire by local groups and businesses.